27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 3. Hostel Makuto (permanently closed)

-Note: if you want to visit The Alhambra, make sure you buy your tickets in advance.
-At least purchase them 2 months before your arrival.
+Note: if you want to visit the Alhambra, buy your tickets in advance — at least 2 months before arrival.
+They sell out, every time.

 Looking for more?
 Check out our UPDATED full guide to the best hostels in Granada.